-- Leaving an apartment: Students who are renting or subleasing off-campus apartments in the summer need to be aware of when their lease agreement ends.
-Students will not be allowed to move onto campus until the appropriate move-in date. - Local, Non-Campus Responsibilities: Students will not be allowed to return to campus early to pursue off-campus jobs or volunteer duties that would bring them back early.
+• Leaving an apartment: Students who are renting or subleasing off-campus apartments in the summer need to be aware of when their lease agreement ends.
+Students will not be allowed to move onto campus until the appropriate move-in date.

+- Local, Non-Campus Responsibilities: Students will not be allowed to return to campus early to pursue off-campus jobs or volunteer duties that would bring them back early.
 It is the student's responsibility to make plans concerning living arrangements prior to the move-in date. - Roommates on Campus Early Students whose roommates are approved to be on campus early may not move in with the roommate.
-If it has been determined that an unauthorized student is living in a residence hall prior to the move-in date, both the student and their unauthorized guest may face judicial action. - Improper Travel Date Arrangement: It is the student's responsibility to make travel arrangements in respect to the check-in/check-out dates that are established by the OHRL.
-Students will not be allowed to stay late/arrive early because of early/late flights/travel arrangements. - Convenience: Early arrival/extended stay requests that are made solely for the convenience of the student and are not related to the approved criteria mention above are typically denied.
+If an unauthorized student is living in a residence hall before the move-in date, both the student and their unauthorized guest may be referred to student conduct. - Improper Travel Date Arrangement: It is the student's responsibility to make travel arrangements in respect to the check-in/check-out dates that are established by the DRL.
+Students will not be allowed to stay late/arrive early because of early/late flights/travel arrangements. - Convenience: Early arrival/extended stay requests made solely for the student's convenience and not related to the approved criteria mentioned above are typically denied.
 Exceptions are rare -all pertaining departments will have input regarding exceptions

-A written request for extended stay/early arrival must be made prior to the early arrival or extended stay of the student.
-Students who which to arrive early/stay late must complete the online application for the respective semester.
+A written request for early arrival/extended stay must be made prior to the student's early arrival or extended stay.
+Students who arrive early/stay late must complete the online application for the respective semester.
 Approval of such requests is not automatic.
 In the event that permission is granted, a one-time \$50 administrative fee, plus the daily room rate will be charged to the student's account.
 All students granted permission to return to campus early, or stay on campus late, should realize that college services including, but not limited to, regular custodial services, dining services, residence hall offices, and mail delivery may be limited or unavailable.
-Students residing on campus must follow all College and Housing policies outlined in the Student Handbook.
-Early check-in/late check-out must occur during the OHRL operational hours, Monday to Friday, 8 a.m. to 4 p.m.
+Students residing on campus must follow all College and Residential Life policies outlined in the Student Handbook.
+Early check-in/late check-out must occur during the DRL operational hours, Monday to Friday, 8 a.m. to 4 p.m.

-ROOM ASSIGNMENTS: Students are assigned to rooms at the discretion of SUNY Maritime College OHRL.
-Due to the layout of the Residence Halls, roommates are of the same gender and most often of the same status (Civilian, Regimented, Day Student, and Graduate).
+ROOM ASSIGNMENTS: Students are assigned to rooms at the discretion of DRL.
+Due to the Residence Halls' layout, roommates are of the same gender and most often of the same status (Civilian, Regimented, Day Student, and Graduate).
 Regimented students are as best as possible assigned based on class.
 Returning students may be given an option to select their roommates for the next academic year in the preceding spring semester.
 If a roommate is not chosen, Housing will assign one.
-The OHRL reserves the right to assign and consolidate rooms as necessary.
-Roommate requests will be considered, but are not guaranteed.
+The DRL reserves the right to assign and consolidate rooms as necessary.
+Roommate requests will be considered but are not guaranteed.
 Housing of civilian students and students in special status is limited and based on availability.
-Resident(s) will be allowed to renew their Housing Agreement on a space available basis.
+Resident(s) can renew their Housing Agreement on a space-available basis.
 All students must fill out a Declaration of Intent to reserve a room for the following semester.
-Housing Agreements may be terminated due to Disenrollment, Leave of Absence, Withdrawal, Judicial Actions, etc. The OHRL cannot guarantee accommodations upon readmission.
+Housing Agreements may be terminated due to Disenrollment, Leave of Absence, Withdrawal, Judicial Actions, etc. The DRL cannot guarantee accommodation upon readmission.
 These individuals must fill out a Housing Application and will be assigned a room after all new applicants have been accommodated, space permitting.
-If a student is not living on campus for a semester, and is returning to campus housing, it is their responsibility to contact the OHRL, with sufficient notice, to apply for housing for the upcoming semester.
+If a student is not living on campus for a semester, and is returning to campus housing, it is their responsibility to contact the DRL, with sufficient notice, to apply for housing for the upcoming semester.